martin12333/marti-onedrive/00/edge---accessibility ==Native accessibility API support.f8.md

 --force-renderer-accessibility=[basic|form-controls|complete]

-If the optional parameter is absent, the AXMode bundle will default to complete.
+==If the optional parameter is absent, the AXMode bundle will default to complete.

 To disable accessibility, run Microsoft Edge with this flag: